 The court’s decision sends several very disconcerting messages, all of which present a challenge to both serious journalism and basic democratic principles.

 First, despite French President Emmanuel Macron’s claims that there has to be full transparency amongst public officials, this is not necessarily reflected in France’s justice system.
-The EU and other international institutions all clearly describe conflict of interest, or even perceived conflict of interest, as ‘corruption’.
+The EU, UN, Council of Europe and other international institutions all clearly describe conflict of interest, or even perceived conflict of interest, as ‘corruption’.
 I was polite.
 I called it a “form of corruption.”
 As such institutions also point out, it is up to the public official to demonstrate that there is no conflict of interest.
 Not the journalist.

 Why was an accused journalist not permitted to present written evidence?